mrengy/vanguard-history/README.md

 If you plan on making changes to any CSS, you will need to [install SASS on your local machine](https://sass-lang.com/install).

+For some of the local WordPress site administration tasks like bulk activating plugins and manually installing some like GravityForms, you will need to [install WP CLI](https://wp-cli.org/#installing).

 ### Set up the site on your local machine